microsoft/rushstack-websites/websites/rushjs.io/docs/pages/maintainer/custom_tips.md

 title: Custom tips (experimental)
 ---

-Custom Tips allow you to annotate Rush's console messages with advice tailored for your specific monorepo.
+Custom tips allow you to annotate Rush's console messages with advice tailored for your specific monorepo.

 Here's an example situation where custom tips can help: Suppose that your company uses a private NPM registry, which periodically syncs the latest package versions from the upstream `npmjs.com` server.
 Sometimes users may